Skip to content

 Persistence

-Writable service properties (those with a public setter) are automatically persisted across restarts.
-When the gateway reboots, the last-known value is restored before the logic block enters the Ready state.
+Writable service properties (public setter) are automatically persisted across restarts.
+The gateway restores the last-known value before the logic block enters the Ready state.

 csharp